WebPlatformForEmbedded/ThunderNanoServicesRDK/OpenCDMi/doc/OpenCDMiPlugin.md

 <a name="head.Scope"></a>
 ## Scope

 This document describes purpose and functionality of the OCDM plugin.
-It includes detailed specification about its configuration and properties provided.
+It includes detailed specification about its configuration, properties provided and notifications sent.

 <a name="head.Case_Sensitivity"></a>
 ## Case Sensitivity